zeromile/day11/README.md

 Account creation on [Formspree](https://formspree.io) is free and you can receive and email up to 50 submissions - plenty for a low traffic web site.

-Once you have an account on Formspree find the "forms" link and copy and paste their demo code.
-This will give you both your unique form id for the API and also a few started form elements.
+Once you have an account on Formspree find the "forms" [link](https://formspree.io/forms/mrgdenvq/submissions).
+Once in the forms list click the red dot with a white plus in order add a new form.
+Name it and then click the "Integration" tab and find and copy and paste their demo code.
+This will provide you with both a unique form id for the API and also a few started form elements.
 This is what we did, then we added and customized the layout using CSS.

 ### Set up your day11 folder using Git/GitHub ###
 1. Sign in to your [GitHub](https://github.com) account